 To the extent that vouchers can be traded or offset on the market, a market will develop and their value will be determined on that market.
 Transactions in the vouchers are to be recorded as financial transactions between the respective sectors.
-Variations in the value of the vouchers during the same period should be recorded as b.
-Acquisition of non-financial assets
+Variations in the value of the vouchers during the same period should be recorded as holding gains and losses in the other changes in assets accounts (revaluation account) of the various sectors involved.